Remarks on power-law random graphs: Super-critical regime

 where $Z$ on the right hand side is a standard Gaussian random variable.
 We shall use $\calL_{f.d.d.}(\{\sigma_n\inv\wb H_{1,n}(x)\}_{x\in[0,1)}\mid\calK)$ in Lemma \ref{lem:aswc} below for the corresponding {\em almost-sure weak convergence of finite-dimensional distributions} of $\wb H_{1,n}$.

 This argument can be readily extended to the multivariate central limit theorem, and it suffices to compute the covariance.
 Alternatively, by a standard Poissonization argument one sees immediately that the limit Gaussian process has independent increments.
 So, the limits of finite-dimensional distributions of $\{\sigma_n\inv\wb H_{1,n}(x)\}_{x\in[0,1)}$ are the corresponding ones of $\B_{x/(1-x)}$.
-We have thus proved the following. \begin{Lem} For the coupled model, with the regular variation assumption \eqref{eq:RV} on $F$ and that $F$ is continuous alone, we have
+We have thus proved the following. \begin{lemma} For the coupled model, we have

-where the interpretation of the above expression is explained right after \eqref{eq:asweakconvergence}. \end{Lem} \begin{Rem} Note that for the limit fluctuations of $\wb H_{1,n}$, we do not need the central limit theorem for $\Q_n$, nor the delta method as in Lemma \ref{lem:pn_hat} (for the limit fluctuations of $\wb H_{2,n}$).
-Therefore, we do not need $F$ to have a regularly varying density. \end{Rem}